-The Company does not disaggregate changes in the risk adjustment for non-financial risk between the insurance service result and insurance finance income or expenses.
-All changes in the risk adjustment for non-financial risk are included in the insurance service result.
+The Company does not disaggregate changes in the RA for non-financial risk between the insurance service result and insurance finance income or expenses.
+All changes in the RA for non-financial risk are included in the insurance service result.